gosang/gosang.github.io/content/posts/react/implementing-next-js-application-with-microsoft-entra-id-and-msal-using-pkce-authorization-code-flow.md

 # 8. Key Issues, Considerations, and Best Practices

-Token Security:
+- Token Security

-Store tokens securely (e.g., in session storage or a secure cookie).
+  - Store tokens securely (e.g., in session storage or a secure cookie).
-Never expose sensitive tokens on the client side.
+    Never expose sensi

-Authorization Strategy:
+- Authorization Strategy

-Use Microsoft Graph to fetch user roles and enforce RBAC based on group membership.
+  - Use Microsoft Graph to fetch user roles and enforce RBAC based on group membership.
-Always verify user roles server-side for critical operations.
+  - Always verify user roles server-side for critical operations.

-Error Handling:
+- Error Handling

-Handle token expiration and authentication errors gracefully by using MSAL’s error management hooks (useMsalAuthentication).
+  - Handle token expiration and authentication errors gracefully by using MSAL’s error management hooks (useMsalAuthentication).

-PKCE Best Practices:
+- PKCE Best Practices

-Always use PKCE to protect your Authorization Code flow in public clients like SPAs.
+  - Always use PKCE to protect your Authorization Code flow in public clients like SPAs.
-Rotate and monitor client secrets if used in backend services.
+  - Rotate and monitor client secrets if used in backend services.

 # 9. Conclusion